hive-engine/steemsmartcontracts-wiki/Smart-Contracts-API.md

 When a transaction is sent via a custom_json operation you can access to the following variable via the payload:

 - isSignedWithActiveKey: true if the custom_json was signed with the active key of the account, false otherwise

+## 5. Steem reference block number
+The Steem block number from which the transaction was initiated is available via the following variable:
+- refSteemBlockNumber: Steem block number